 Hamlet at The Hipp: Making Denmark Great Again

-A slideshow of family photos flares to life on the wall, our protagonist hunched over his laptop, which displays the same flickering images.
-These contemporary sights and sounds establish the tone for what the audience is about to watch.
+A slideshow of family photos flares to life on the wall, our protagonist hunched over his MacBook, which displays the same flickering images.
+This contemporary portrait establishes the tone for what the audience is about to watch.

 Bryan Mercer, playing Horatio, enters the scene to sing a somber and otherworldly song.
 He’s joined by the thumping base of a much more modern music.
 And so begins The Hippodrome’s newest production, a modern interpretation of Hamlet that runs now through May 7.